JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.intellij.psi.stubs.StubElement.getChildrenStubs()` method return type changed from `List<StubElement>` to `List<StubElement<?>>`
 : Raw-type changed to a properly parameterized type.
 This is binary compatible change but may cause compilation errors.
 In most of the cases, it's enough to add `<?>` at the use site to fix the issue.

+Unbundled JUnit library
+: Add an explicit dependency in the plugin project.

 ## 2024.2

 ### IntelliJ Platform 2024.2